 Festivals come in all shapes and sizes, and the job of directing a small chamber music festival is quite different from the job of directing, say, Lollapalooza.
 Still, all festival organizers have the same overarching goal: to run a successful and well-attended festival that comes off without a hitch.
 It might be a simple-sounding mission statement, but is certainly no simple task.
-Festival directors oversee almost every aspect of the festival, which means juggling dozens of operations at once.
+Festival directors oversee almost every logistical facet of the festival, which means juggling dozens of operations at once.

 Festival directors must be able to multitask, delegate, meet tight deadlines, and problem-solve on the fly without losing their cool.

 During the festival, the director is in constant motion, making sure that everyone has what they need, that all of the parts are moving smoothly, and that everything is proceeding according to plan.
-Needless to say, there are many opportunities for things small and large to go wrong, from a delayed ice delivery to a last-minute performer cancellation.
+Needless to say, there are many opportunities for things to go wrong, from a delayed ice delivery to a last-minute performer cancellation.
 It's the festival director's job—with the help of a skilled staff—to plug holes and devise fixes on the fly without affecting the audience, creating a seamless experience.